Welcome to the Center for Research and Training in the Sciences

 What can CRTS do for you?

-- If you are a student interested in gaining research experience, this Center might be able to help you.
+- If you are a student interested in gaining research experience, CRTS might be able to help you.

 - If you are interested in teaching and would like to earn your teaching certification at the same time as you earn your College of Sciences Degree, CRTS might have the answer to your needs.